Collaborative Divorce Lawyers Chicago, Illinois

 What factors should parties consider first before deciding to work with a collaborative divorce attorney?

 Any party who is contemplating a dissolution of marriage should educate themselves on all of the available processes.
 Almost universally, clients state that they wish to utilize a process that will protect their children and be cost effective.
 It is our experience, which is supported by empirical studies, that the collaborative divorce process is usually the best method to achieve those goals.
-When choosing an attorney and other collaboratively-trained professionals, a party should consider those who they feel comfortable with, are dedicated and competent, have completed all of the necessary training and continuing education requirements, and have successfully completed various collaborative cases.
-At Katz & Stefani, our attorneys possess the highest degree of these qualities, and are prepared to lead our clients through the process to achieve the best results for their unique case.
+When choosing a Chicago collaborative divorce attorney and other collaboratively-trained professionals, a party should consider those who they feel comfortable with, are dedicated and competent, have completed all of the necessary training and continuing education requirements, and have successfully completed various collaborative cases.
+At Katz & Stefani, LLC, our divorce attorneys possess the highest degree of these qualities, and are prepared to lead our clients through the process to achieve the best results for their unique case.

 Collaborative Divorce: 8 Things You Might Not Know